-If you can reasonably expect your New York State franchise tax and tax surcharge liability to exceed \$1,000, you must file a declaration of estimated tax, Form CT-400.
+If you can reasonably expect your New York State franchise tax liability to exceed \$1,000, you must file a declaration of estimated tax, Form CT-400.
 A penalty will be imposed if you fail to file a declaration of estimated tax or fail to pay the entire installment payment of estimated tax due.
-For complete details see Estimated Tax, State Tax Surcharge and MTA Surcharge on this page and Form CT-222, Underpayment of Estimated Tax by a Corporation.
+For complete details see Form CT-222, Underpayment of Estimated Tax by a Corporation.

-Penalties for Failure to Provide Information Relating to Interest Paid to Shareholders or Information Relating to Your Issuer's Allocation
+Penalty for Failure to Provide Information Relating to Interest Paid to Shareholders

-Percentage - Section 1085(n) of the Tax Law provides for a penalty of \$500 for failure to provide information about interest payments made to shareholders that were deducted in computing entire net income.
-See instructions for line 104 (Article 27, section 1085(n)).
+Section 1085(n) of the Tax Law provides for a penalty of \$500 for failure to provide information about interest payments made to shareholders that were deducted in computing entire net income.
+(Article 27, section 1085(n)).